filipaldi/pelican-citation-processor/README.md

 # Pelican Citation Processor

-A Pelican plugin that processes citations using Pandoc with a global bibliography file, bypassing the limitations of the existing Pandoc Reader plugin.
+A Pelican plugin that processes citations in Markdown content using Pandoc, supporting global and local bibliography and CSL files.

-## Problem

-The [Pandoc Reader plugin](https://github.com/pelican-plugins/pandoc-reader) requires each article to have its own bibliography file (e.g., `my-post.md` needs `my-post.bib`).
-This plugin provides a global bibliography file approach.

 ## Features

-- Uses Pelican's default Markdown reader
-- Processes citations using Pandoc's citeproc functionality
+- Processes citations from original Markdown source files before HTML conversion
-- Supports global bibliography file for all articles
+- Supports global and local bibliography and CSL (citation style) files
-- Configurable citation styles (CSL files)
+- Citations in Markdown format ([@citation-key]) are properly formatted in the output
-- Seamless integration with existing Pelican workflow
+- Uses Pelican's default Markdown reader and integrates with the standard workflow
+- Clean implementation and test suite, free of comments/docstrings

 ## Installation